The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Introduction

 At the core of this development lies a fundamental question: How is information about the world represented such that multimodal inputs share a common semantic meaning while preserving their native granularity of detail?

 Impressively, we empirically observe that pre-trained semantic features, whether derived from text or vision, tend to reside at the coarse end of the decoupled feature spectrum, primarily capturing low-frequency structures such as categories, attributes, and relations.
 In contrast, pre-trained pixel-level features extend toward the finer end of the spectrum, representing higher-frequency components that convey intricate appearance and geometric detail.
 Strikingly, these complementary representations can be harmoniously integrated within a unified encoder, extremely aligning well with the spectral arrangement and fostering a progressive synergy from semantic perception to detailed reconstruction.
-We posit this as \textbf{\textit{the Prism Hypothesis}} in~\Cref{fig:prism}: the real-world inputs project onto a continuous shared feature spectrum, and what we perceive as different modalities are distinct slices of this underlying continuum.
+We posit this as \textbf{\textit{the Prism Hypothesis}}: as shown in Figure~\ref{fig:prism}, the real-world inputs project onto a continuous shared feature spectrum, and what we perceive as different modalities are distinct slices of this underlying continuum.

 From this perspective, we introduce \textbf{Unified Autoencoding (UAE)}, a tokenizer that learns a shared latent space and harmonizes semantic structure and pixel-level detail.
-Specifically, UAE features an innovative frequency-band modulator that factorizes real-world content into a fundamental semantic band and residual pixel bands with controllable fine granularity.
+Specifically, UAE features a frequency decomposition that factorizes real-world content into a fundamental semantic band and residual pixel bands with controllable fine granularity.
 This design is not only grounded in comprehensive empirical evidence but also validated across diverse reconstruction and perception tasks.
 With its compact yet semantically expressive representations, UAE outperforms concurrent RAE~\cite{zheng2025rae}, SVG~\cite{shi2025svg}, and UniFlow~\cite{yue2025uniflow} across rFID, PSNR, gFID and Accuracy metrics on ImageNet, demonstrating that its learned latent space is both semantically representative and pixel-faithful.

-Our work makes the following contributions. \begin{enumerate} \item We introduce the Prism Hypothesis, a unified spectral perspective connecting natural inputs via a shared fundamental band and distinct modality-specific bands, supported by extensive empirical observations. \item We present Unified Autoencoding, a simple yet effective tokenizer that combines a frequency band modulator and seamlessly aligns with existing diffusion transformers. \item Our UAE demonstrates optimal reconstruction quality on ImageNet and MS-COCO together with diffusion-friendly latents, and extensive ablations prove the effectiveness of the proposed frequency-band factorization. \end{enumerate}
+Our work makes the following contributions. \begin{enumerate} \item We introduce the \textbf{Prism Hypothesis}, a spectral perspective that explains multimodal data through a shared fundamental band and modality-specific bands, supported by extensive empirical observations.